Program length: 11 weeks

 - Long-term rehabilitation

-The adjunct faculty also includes staff chaplains in the Department of Chaplain Services and presenters from Mayo Clinic's clinical, scientific, and technical staffs.
+The Clinical Pastoral Education Internship at Mayo Clinic's campus in Rochester, Minnesota, draws primary program faculty from certified educators credentialed by the Association for Clinical Pastoral Education.
+The adjunct faculty also includes staff chaplains in the Spiritual Care Department and presenters from Mayo Clinic's clinical, scientific, and technical staffs.
 They are chosen for their commitment to teaching, as well as clinical practice and research.

 Mayo Clinic is a large academic medical center with numerous renowned clinical instructors.
 Many faculty members have published and lectured extensively and are highly regarded in their fields.
 Interns have direct access to these individuals throughout the training program.
 This gives trainees the opportunity to learn directly from some of today's best clinical pastoral education practitioners.

+A hallmark of higher education excellence is the breadth and depth of information and experience provided to students by faculty and visiting experts.
 Many prominent professors visit Mayo Clinic each year to lecture on their areas of medical and scientific expertise.
-You are encouraged to attend all relevant conferences, lectures and seminars prepared for students, interns, residents, fellows, and consulting staff.
+Students at Mayo Clinic School of Health Sciences are encouraged to learn from these valuable resources by attending relevant conferences, lectures and seminars prepared for students, interns, residents, fellows and consulting staff.

 The Clinical Pastoral Education Residency and Internship are accredited by Association for Clinical Pastoral Education (ACPE), the gold standard in CPE.